 Hinsdale County CO has been designated the most remote county in the lower 49 states by the USGS, based on roadless area.
 The 1,123 square mile county is 96% public land with half of that designated Wilderness or Wilderness Study Area.
 The Continental Divide crosses the county twice, east to west and back again.
 The county population remains under 850 and the one town and county seat, Lake City has a population of 350.
 Five 14,000 foot summits are within 15 miles of downtown Lake City.
 It is located 55 miles north of Creede and 55 miles south of Gunnison on Highway 149.

 Hinsdale Haute Route is located just south of Lake City along the Continental Divide.
 The Sawmill Park Trailhead is about 5 miles south of Lake City.
 It is a quarter mile above Mile Marker 67 on Highway 149 at the Lake San Cristobal Overlook.
 The Camp Trail Trailhead is about 10 miles south of Lake City on the Cinnamon Pass Road / Hinsdale County Road 30.

-Winter access is by snowshoe, ski, split board or snowmobile.
+Winter access is by snowshoe, ski, split board, fat bike or snowmobile.
 Skiers will need climbing skins.

 The Wilson Yurt is 1.25 miles and 500 feet of elevtion gain from the trailhead on Hwy 149 along a groomed multi-use trail.
 The yurt is 200 yard off of the multi-use trail and snowmobiles are not allowed at the Wilson Yurt.
 The short distance to the yurt makes it ideal for families and or those traveling hours to arrive at the trailhead.
 The route is good for beginners, there is no avalanche danger and the route is obvious and easy to follow even in a whiteout.

 The Colorado Trail Friends Yurt is more difficult to get to.
 By the Camp Trail it is 6 miles and 2,500 feet of elevation gain.
 The route from the Sawmill Trailhead past the Wilson Yurt and along the ridge is 6 miles and 2,000 feet of elevation gain.
 Snowmobiles are allowed at the Colorado Trail Friends Yurt.
 Route finding near and above timberline can be challenging in a whiteout.